 In regard to the nautical themes, while we do recognize that the beach is always a blast, Harris indicates that it’s also true that the nautical theme is a thing of the past.
 Harris explains that obvious nautical decor like anchors and boat oars has been “overused, and the look, overall, is, “too easily made kitschy.”
 She advises that instead, we should use beachy textures and colors in our homes.

-Highlighting the allure of exposed lightbulbs, the Edison bulb trend was both vintage and pleasingly simple.
+Highlighting the allure of exposed lightbulbs, the Edison bulb trend was considered inspiring vintage decor that attracted a lot of people.
+That’s because it possesses both charm and simplicity.
 Now, however, it’s time to move forward.
 To advise on this change, Harris says the following:

 The exposed lightbulb trend was here for a hot minute, most notably because of its undeniable, authentic vintage charm, but as we see with many trends, it’s on to the next one.
 If you’re in need of a refresh, but you want to keep the simplistic, no-lampshade charm of Edison bulbs, opt for the ‘no-shade’ shade.
 Lampshades made of glass, organza and other see-through materials will place a higher amount of emphasis on form over function while still remaining simplistic to the eye.